zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 * token-endpoint: remote station for token-based communication
 * userinfo-endpoint: remote station to receive user information from
 * clientinfo-endpoint: remote station to receive client information from
-* check-session-iframe: iframe that validates/refers to the current session
+* check-session-iframe: name of the [iframe][iframe] that is associated to the current session
 * end-session-endpoint: remote station to terminate the session
 * jwks-uri: uri for authorization via [JSON Web Key Set (JWKS)][jwk]
 * registration-endpoint